alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/instructions-presentations-report.md

 Each team is expected to give a presentation in class on the aforementioned dates.
 The presentations should last about 10 minutes, excluding questions.
 Since there are 15 teams and 2 sessions of 120 minutes, there will be a maximum of (`120 * 2 - 15 * 10 =`) 90 minutes for questions and discussion for all teams.
 The presentation sessions will be organised in blocks of presentations with time for questions and discussion after each block.
 Teams will be assigned a slot by the instructors and all students are highly encouraged to attend the two presentation sessions.
 Participation and engagement in the presentation sessions will count towards the part of the grade corresponding to the presentations.

 The main goal of the presentations is to explain the work you have done in your project and convey the most important results and conclusions.
 A good presentation will be one in which the rest of the class will learn something new.
-Therefore, make sure to provide enough context and and prepare an effective presentation.
+Therefore, make sure to provide enough context and prepare an effective presentation.
 Below are some relevant resources for preparing and giving effective presentations:

 * [Ten simple rules for making good oral presentation](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.0030077&type=printable), by Philip E. Bourne, PLOS Computational Biology (2007)
 * [Ten simple rules for short and swift presentations](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1005373&type=printable), by Christopher J. Lortie, PLOS Computational Biology (2017)